1. The basics of notifications

 It would be a bit cumbersome to wait for a real problem or even provoke one to test the notifications.
 This is easier with Test notifications, a tool with which you can simulate a notification for a host or service and have the notification sent immediately.

 Click on Test notifications.
-The Test notifications dialog is hidden and the results are shown.
+The results are displayed at the bottom of the page.
 The most important is the summary Analysis results at the top:

 Under Resulting notifications you can then see to whom and via which channel the notification was sent:

 This should immediately result in an email for this simulated problem.
-A detailed description of the options and the results for the notification test can be found in the article on notifications.
+A detailed description of the options and the results for the notification test can be found in the article on notification rules.

 If you have not received a notification in real monitoring, i.e. outside of the simulation, this does not necessarily mean an error.
 There are situations in which the notifications from Checkmk are deliberately suppressed for example: